qferre/autodrone/README.md

 # AUTODRONE Project
 Automatic drone pathfinding and navigation

+A framework to allow drones to navigate and be issued commands.

 ## Prerequisites

 First, Blender must be installed, using `sudo snap install blender --classic`